Programa Logo

 The 5 Forces Reshaping Architecture, Design & Construction in 2026

 1. Carbon accountability becomes mandatory.
 California's first-in-nation embodied carbon law is just the start.
 The EU Carbon Border Adjustment Mechanism takes effect this year.
+LEED v4.1 tightened its grip.
 Sustainability is no longer a branding exercise.
 It's a compliance requirement.

 2. Labor scarcity forces technology adoption.
 The industry needs 500,000 new workers and can't find them.
 41% of the current workforce retires within five years.
 The math doesn't work without AI, modular construction, and automation.